sadk/hackrf_ook/README.md

 - `-1 µs` : width of gap for bit 1 in microseconds (default -1 692)
 - `-p µs` : trailing duration after message in microseconds (default -p 30548)
 - `-m binary_message` : send this bits  (default -m 010100100101011011110011)
+- `-r number` : repeat message approximately 'number' time (default repeat until Ctrl+C).
+This is not precise due to async behaviour of HackRF.
 - `-g` : send pulse first then gap for each bit (default to gap first, like in the drawing below)
 - `-n` : bitwise NOT all bit
 - `-d` : do nothing just print informations without transmitting with HackRF (no TX)